6. Quality Concept¶

 The given base measures are weighted accordingly to compute a normalized quality value, i.e. between 0 and 1.

-Please note that the quality measure value of a quality property can also be calculated by using the results of more than one measurement.
-In this case, the measurement function to compute the quality measure is used for all the different measurements from the same data source.
-One example is the quality property “Guideline Compliance”, where for the measurements “Measuring MISRA compliance”, “Measuring MAAB compliance” and “Measuring TargetLink Known problems compliance”, three quality measures based on the same measurement function are computed, see Figure 6.2.
+Please note that the quality value of a quality property can also be calculated by using the results of more than one measurement.
+In this case, the measurement function to compute the quality value is used for all the different measurements from the same data source.
+One example is the quality property “Guideline Compliance”, where for the measurements “Measuring MISRA compliance”, “Measuring MAAB compliance” and “Measuring TargetLink Known problems compliance”, three quality values based on the same measurement function are computed, see Figure 6.2.

 Please refer to Quality Properties for details on how to configure quality properties and measurement functions in MQC.